dparmar74/Python_stat_ml/README.md

-My learning journey to Pythin, Statatics and Machine Learning.
+My learning journey to Python for finance, Statatics and Machine Learnings.